 Blind.net's list of persons in leadership positions within the widespread community of people who are blind or visually impaired.

 Many visitors to the Scout database are looking for information about Helen Keller, world-famous for her personal accomplishments, humanitarian pursuits, social and political activism, and the inspiration she provides to children, family, and educators. everywhere.
 Visit the Perkins School for the Blind website's portal page for information on Helen Keller.

 Turkish painter Armagan creates oil landscape using his fingers as brushes.
 His rich use of color and perspective characterize his work.

 Aucoin is a triathlete who returned to sports to regain the confidence and independence he had as a teenage athlete.
-Aucoin has now participated in 7 triathlons and a bicyle trek across Canada.
+Aucoin has now participated in 7 triathlons and a bicycle trek across Canada.

-Goalball athlete and Silver Medalist Banta chats about the value of athetics and her unintentional discovery of her sport.
+Goalball athlete and Silver Medalist Banta chats about the value of athletics and her unintentional discovery of her sport.

 Biggs was awarded the 2010 "Yes I Can" Award in recognition of his accomplishments as a stage performer.

 Blind Boys of Alabama

 This singing group was formed in 1939 by students at the Alabama Institute and gained widespread popular appeal in the 1950s through crossover gospel hits.
 The founding members were founding members were Clarence Fountain, Jimmy Carter, George Scott, Velma Bozman Traylor, Johnny Fields, Olice Thomas, and the only sighted member, J. T. Hutton.